Phu1237/extension-messenger-utilities/README.md

 Available features:

 - Protect your privacy
-  - Protect content: Let you control what and when contents should be displayed on messenger.com
+  - Protect content: Let you control what and when content should be displayed on messenger.com
   - Protect title: Hide the new messages title of the page (ex: Someone sent you a new message)
 - Hide chat: Hide the chat from the list of chats